Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

-“I’m aware this community struggles with certain issues, and it’ll be my job to get students the additional support they need, both emotional and academic, to make the right decisions for their young adult lives after high school.
+“I’m aware this community struggles with socioeconomic barriers, and it’ll be my job to get students the additional support they need to succeed, both emotional and academic.

 I believe my first-hand experience, communication skills, and listening skills in particular would be a valuable addition to your team.
 And although I’m aware of the role’s general responsibilities, I’m excited to learn more about what the day-to-day entails at this school.”